Bollywood in the spotlight of the spin-off of "Call My Agent" - ExBulletin

 “Call My Agent: Bollywood” trades Paris for Mumbai, the sprawling port city that is home to India’s most lucrative production houses and its most famous megastars.

-Ali’s is the third makeover of the Emmy-winning film “Ten Percent” – a nod to the traditional 10% cut taken by agents in the film industry – after previous incarnations in Britain and Turkey .
+Ali’s is the third makeover for the Emmy-winning film “Ten Percent” – a nod to the traditional 10% cut taken by agents of the film industry – after previous incarnations in Britain and Turkey.

-But getting the series from screenplay to screen has been difficult, with last year’s Covid outbreak in Mumbai shaking up the production schedule.
+But getting the series from the screenplay to the screen has been difficult, with last year’s Covid outbreak in Mumbai shaking up the production schedule.

 A French critic called Ali’s version a “disaster”, while Indian critics also delivered hostile verdicts.